5-star Projects ★★★★★

 This project provides Signs to the non-Adventist homes of students attending church schools in Australia and New Zealand.
 This is fertile ground.
 In some cases Signs are provided to poorer schools and in others they’re used to kick-start the process while schools build local sponsorship.

 Donations to our Cultural Trust are tax deductible, and support the work of Adventist Media as a whole.
+Your preference to support Signs of the Times will be noted.

 Stay in touch with how God is using Signs to make a difference in people’s lives, what the Signs team is up to, and how you can help spread the gospel message through Signs.
 The SignsTalk newsletter will arrive in your email inbox once a month, with occasional special offers and updates.